everett1992/prog-langs/dustsweeper/README.md

 A terminal minesweeper clone written in Haskell.

 ## Whats working:
-* Board is generated with bombs
-* Hints are calculated
-* Players take turns reveiling Rugs
+* Everything nessesary.

 ## Whats not working:
-* No win condition
+* Dusts are calculated when the program starts, so it is possible for a player to loose on their first turn.

 ## Complilation